lamhq/tech-notes/pages/devops/aws/app-integration/sqs/queue-types/fifo.md

 Do not have the same level of performance as standard queues.

 More expensive than standard queues.

-The name of a FIFO queue must end with the `.fifo` suffix.

 Ideal for sending data between applications when the order of events is important